BlueGreenMagick/Edit-Field-During-Review-Cloze/config.md

 ## Config Options

+- apply everywhere: If set to `true`, all fields are editable.

 - ctrl_click: If set to `true`, ctrl+click on a field to edit.
 Default: `false`.

 - outline: If set to `true`, add a blue outline around the field when it is in edit mode.
 Default, `true`.